 Of the many existing behavioral interventions, only a few have shown to be effective in fast-paced settings such as primary care.
 These include Problem Solving Therapy-Primary Care (PST-PC), Cognitive Behavioral Therapy (CBT), Interpersonal Counseling (IPC), and Behavioral Activation (BA).

-The AIMS Center currently provides training and certification in PST-PC for organizations with an integrated care program or for any clinician wishing to provide behavioral interventions in their practice.
-Please contact us at email@example.com for more information or to request training.
+The AIMS Center currently provides two tiers of training in PST-PC for licensed clinicians.
+Training is open to organizations with an integrated care program or to any clinician wishing to provide behavioral interventions in their practice.
+Patient Activation training is available to non-licensed and/or non-clinical staff, such as MAs, patient navigators, and community health workers.